ritam-mukherjee-it/datastructure_n_algorithm/src/ds_n_algo/datastructure/linear_data_structure/linkedlists/LinkedList_ReadMe.txt

 3. Invalid Position?
 		POSITION >= '0' && POSITION<= length -1   => "Invalid Position"
 4. Valid Position?
-	A. Is Inserttion and the First Location?
+	A. Is Insertion and the First Location?
 			POSITION == 1? - YES
 			HEAD=HEAD.NEXT
 	B. Is position more than 1?